Wally bounced his knee up and down on the couch as he shoved popcorn into his mouth next to a grumpy Artemis.

 "Spill it, Baywatch," said Artemis with a critical eye.

 "It's nothing," said Wally.
 "It's just, some of those people in there have hurt Robin, bad.
 I get why Batman is so on edge."

-The ride in the bioship to Arkham was a silent one.
+The ride in the bioship was a silent one.
 It was strange, Wally thought, flying over Gotham.
 The city was dark.
 It looked sick.
 It was nothing like Central City.

 "Land there," said Robin.

 M'gann swallowed and landed the camouflaged bioship in a big open space on the dead property of the asylum.
-They'd flown right over the wiry, black, iron entrance gate that would have warded them off had they been on foot, the words 'Arkham Asylum' sending a shiver down their spines.
+They'd flown right over the wiry, black, iron entrance gate, the words 'Arkham Asylum' sending a shiver down their spines.

 "Everyone, camouflage mode," said Robin.

 "Best not to draw attention to yourself, KF," said Robin, pointedly looking at Wally's bright yellow and red suit.